dimenerno/dimenerno.github.io/_posts/2025-07-18-boolean-algebra-en.md

 | $Q \lor R$        | $0$   |
 | $P \lor Q \lor R$ | $1$   |

 This is a model of propositional logic where $P$ is true and $Q, R$ are false.
 In this way, generally when a Boolean algebraic structure is given a prime ideal or ultrafilter, we can construct a logical model based on that information.
-This is a stepping stone towards the **Stone representation theorem**, which we shall examine later.
+This is a stepping stone towards the **Stone representation theorem**.